When it comes to your heart, what you eat matters. Follow these tips for heart-healthy eating:

 - Frozen vegetables without added butter or sauces, like broccoli or cauliflower

-- Fresh fruits such as apples, oranges, bananas, pears, and peaches
+- Fresh fruits like apples, oranges, bananas, pears, and peaches

 - Canned, frozen, or dried fruit without added sugars

 Farmers markets are great places to buy vegetables and fruits that are in season.
-Search for a market near you.
+Find a farmers market near you.

 Look for fat-free or low-fat options.